abhishek0093/jinny/README.md

 * Cracking Jokes
 * Reading aloud date and time.

-It uses espeak module to speak out the things and uses google's speech_recognition module to listen to the user and pyttsx module to convert it to text.
+It uses espeak module to speak out the things, uses google's speech_recognition module to listen to the user and pyttsx module to convert it to text.

 ## Sending Email
 User speaks out the email address of the recipient, the subject of the email, the body of the email and that's all .
 Your email will be sent.